tecbot/AMFBundle/README.markdown

                           # Firewall for the method bar in the FooService
                           service: FooService
                           method: bar
-                          provider: foo_providerreference
+                          provider: foo_provider
                   access_control:
-                      # only users with the role IS_AUTHENTICATED_FULLY has acces to the method bar in the FooService
+                      # only users with the role IS_AUTHENTICATED_FULLY has access to the method bar in the FooService
                       - { service: FooService, method: bar, role: [IS_AUTHENTICATED_FULLY] }

 ## Use